ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 When typing a directory name, the case of the directory doesn't matter on Mac or PC but does on Linux.

-To move backwards in a directory use "cd .." which takes you back one step or "cd -" which moves you back to the previous directory and prints the directory (in the same way pwd would).
+To move backwards in a directory, use `cd ..` which takes you back one step or `cd -` which moves you back to the previous directory and prints the directory (in the same way pwd would).

 Input
 {: .label .label-green}